dsolstad/dbyll/_posts/2018-05-01-phpGolf-tips-and-tricks.md

 * <a href="http://php.net/preg_replace">preg_replace</a> and <a href="http://php.net/preg_filter">preg_filter</a> does have an e-flag, which means that the replacement is being executed as shown in the example below.

-Both solutions are written by JWvdVeer and are solutions to the <a href="http://stackoverflow.com/questions/3190914/code-golf-pig-latin">PIG-latin golf challenge</a>:
+Both solutions below are written by JWvdVeer for the <a href="http://stackoverflow.com/questions/3190914/code-golf-pig-latin">PIG-latin golf challenge</a>:
 {% highlight php %}
 <?foreach(split(~ß,SENTENCE)as$a)echo($b++?~ß:'').(strpos(' aeuio',$a[0])?$a.w:substr($a,1).$a[0]).ay;
 {% endhighlight %}